DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## File and directory structure
   **Contents of the different directories**

-    - Directory 'code' includes the code file
+    - Directory 'code' includes the STATA code file 'karaoke_roa.do'

-  **Contents of README files**
-    - The first README file describes:
-        + the progression of the projects through Checkpoints 1
-        + the progression of the projects through Checkpoints 2
     - Directory 'document' includes:
         + the project plan
         + the detailed document of the project

+  **Contents of README files**

+    - The README file describes:
+        + Project information
+        + User instruction

 ## Installation instructions
     - The program requires the library PyQt